vinti8776/v_agarwal/_teaching/2015-spring-teaching-2.md

 Who should take this course?
 ======
-Anyone who wish to learn about
+Anyone who wishes to learn:
 - state-of-the-art graph based machine learning algorithms and deep learning algorithms.
-- Implementation of basic graph algorithms (e.g. pagerank, spectral clustering, laplacian etc) from scratch
+- Python implementation of basic graph algorithms (e.g. pagerank, spectral clustering, laplacian etc) from scratch
-- Handling of unstructured datasets originates from multiple sources and their transformation into graphs (Case studies include social and medical data)
+- Handling of unstructured datasets originated from multiple sources and their transformation into graphs (Case studies include social and medical data)
-- Working details of graph based Neural networks architectures to solve classification task
+- Working details of graph neural network architectures and its application in prediction and classification tasks